geotracsystems/TOGS_UDP_Sender/README.md

 ## Introduction
 Test tool for sending various TOGS messages to the backend over UDP.
 Currently supports LMDirect (Calamp) and BEP (Bluetree) protocols.

-Executable files for Windows (.exe) can be found on TeamCity
+Executable files for Windows (.exe) can be found in the on P:\TOGS_UDP_Sender and will be available on TeamCity in the future.

 ## Usage
 ### GUI Usage
-Simply double click the .exe file in `dist/`.
+Simply double click the .exe file.
 The instructions on the screen are intuitive.
 To send a single message, select the "single" tab.
 The "csv" tab allows you to send multiple messages in a CSV.

 ### CLI Usage